pydicom/pydicom/doc/tutorials/installation.rst

   $ conda install numpy

-To decode JPEG compressed pixel data, one or more additional libraries will need to be installed.
+To decode JPEG compressed pixel data one or more additional libraries will need to be installed.
 See :ref:`this page <guide_compressed>` for a list of which library is needed to handle a given JPEG format, as specified by the (0002,0010) *Transfer Syntax UID* value.